insurello/recruiting/Elm-code-test.md

 - Instead of the rating being showed as a number, it should be shown as 1 to 6 filled horses (♞).
 - Initially, before any rating has been provided 6 unfilled horses (♘) should be shown.
-- We also need a new "Reset" button that resets the rating value.
+- We also need a new "Reset" button that resets the rating.
 - Would also be nice to have a text field where the user can add a comment to complement the rating
+- Despite having a lot of users only a few of them are Rating it.
+If you have any ideas how to make it more attractive to rate it in the app please bring them to the meeting or try implementing them.

 ### Ship it